Alexander Group continues to explore the changing customer contract

 One recurring action is the creation of a Chief Revenue Officer position to unify leadership of marketing, sales and service.
-AGI has conducted some research with CROs from various industries to explore how this position actually works and what benefits it delivers.
+Alexander Group has conducted some research with CROs from various industries to explore how this position actually works and what benefits it delivers.

 First: What is the rationale for adding this position to the C-suite?